 When shopping for vintage high waisted denim shorts or jeans, figuring out your size can be very confusing!
-Since a good pair of vintage Levi's are a staple in any fashion-forward wardrobe, understanding your size is essential.
-We've created a hopefully easy-to-follow size guide to assist in measuring and shopping for this flattering and timeless style.
+Since a good pair of classic Levi's are a staple in any wardrobe, understanding your size is essential.
+We've created an easy-to-follow size guide to assist in measuring and shopping for this flattering and timeless style.
 For size conversion charts only, skip to bottom of post.

 Measure your waist Using measuring tape (flexible tape measure), measure the circumference around your waist (the narrowest point between your ribs and hips).
 This is generally right above where your hips stop, above your belly button.
 Don't measure on top of clothing, and be sure to relax during this step (don't suck in or expand your belly).
 If measuring tape is not available to you, you can take something like a ribbon, repeat the step, and then measure it on a ruler or yardstick.

 Determine your size If you are only shopping on our store, you're already done!
 You no longer have to roll the dice when ordering vintage high waisted jeans and shorts, since Thread On Arrival sizes all of these items by your waist measurement (i.e. if your body's waist is 29", you are a size 29 in our shop).

 If you'd like to know more, here is a more in-depth explanation: More often than not, high waisted clothing sits lower than your actual waistline.
 Because of this, the waist measurement on a pair that will actually fit you is often .5-4 inches (1.27-10.16 cm) bigger than your body's waist (I find that a 2 inch (5.08 cm) difference with an 11.5 inch (29.21 cm) rise is most common).
 It's also important to note that the shorter the rise (See Image 2) is on the shorts/pants, the bigger the short's/pant's waist measurement will be than your body's waist.